PCASOlab/Xslot/README.md

-# Future Slot Prediction for Unsupervised Object Discovery in Surgical Video
+# Implementation of Future/neXt Slot (Xslot) Prediction for Unsupervised Object Discovery in Surgical Video